Frequently Asked Questions

 All Orange SES people seen on TV are volunteers they do not get paid.
 No SES volunteer is paid.
 The quality of the training and the volunteer's dedication produces such exellant results

 All SES and DFES unit volunteers are eligible to be members.
 Our constitution explains more about life and associate members.
 DFES staff are not eligible.
-A copy of the constitution is available from the SES Association offices and on this webiste" see constitution"
+A copy of the constitution is available from the SESVA office and on this website" see constitution"

-The association produces journals, calendars and diaries for SES volunteers and to be used as advocacy tools in your own communities.
-These are also sent automatically to a number of people who need to know what is happening in SES;
+The SESVA produces journals, calendars and diaries for SES volunteers and to be used as advocacy tools in your own communities.
+The SESVA has a website, facebook page and twitter feed.

 Funds raised from the advertising support or have been used for: